inrupt/solid-client-authn-js/ARCHITECTURE.md

 Here, `AggregateOidcHandler` is the handler aggregator (as defined in the Handler Pattern section), and `RefreshTokenOidcHandler`, `AuthorizationCodeWithPkceOidcHandler` and `ClientCredentialsOidcHandler` are its underlying handlers.

+Note that the label for the containers of the aggregator and the underlying handlers differ in the example above:
+- `browser:oidcHandler` (without an 's') for the aggregator.
+- `browser:oidcHandlers` (with an 's'), for the aggregated handlers.

-When receiving a request, `AggregateOidcHandler` will first invoke its instance of `RefreshTokenOidcHandler` to check if it can handle it.
+When receiving a
+request, `AggregateOidcHandler` will first invoke its instance of `RefreshTokenOidcHandler` to check if it can handle it.
 If so, that instance of `RefreshTokenOidcHandler` will handle the request, and the instances of `AuthorizationCodeWithPkceOidcHandler`